CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 Instructions to setup a sample AWS EKS cluster with minimum requirements.

 ### AKS Cluster Setup
 We are not providing instructions for creating an Azure AKS cluster.
-Please refer to Azure on-line documentation.
+Please refer to the Azure on-line documentation.

 ## Imaging Deployment Guides